Ujjain: Ancient period

 Bhartṛhari is said to have written his great epics, Virat Katha, Neeti Sataka, the love story of Pradyot Princess Vasavadatta and Udayan in Ujjayini, as the city was called during his times.
 The writings of Bhasa are set in Ujjain, and he probably lived in the city.
-Kalidasa also refers to Ujjain multiple times, and it appears that he spent at least a part of his life in Ujjain.
 Mrichchhakatika by Shudraka is also set in Ujjain.
 Ujjain also appears in several stories as the capital of the legendary emperor Vikramaditya of the Parmar dynasty.
 Somadeva's Kathasaritsagara (11th century) mentions that the city was created by Vishwakarma, and describes it as invincible, prosperous and full of wonderful sights.
 Ujjain was sacked several times by the Arabs of the Umayyad Caliphate in the 8th century CE.
 The Arabs called the city Uzayn.

 Medieval period

 The Jantar Mantar at Ujjain was commissioned by Jai Singh II (1688-1743) of Jaipur.

 The Paramaras (9th-14th century CE) built the City of Ujjain and shifted the region's capital from Ujjain to Dhar.
 Mahmud of Ghazni sacked the city and forced it to pay tribute during his invasion in India.
 In 1235 CE, Iltutmish of the Delhi Sultanate plundered the city.
 With the decline of the Paramara kingdom, Ujjain ultimately came under Islamic rule, like other parts of north-central India.
 The city continued to be an important city of central India.
 As late as the time of the Mughal vassal Jai Singh II (1688-1743), who constructed a Jantar Mantar in the city, Ujjain was the largest city and capital of the Malwa Subah.
 The city continued to be developed during Muslim rule, especially under the Delhi Sultanate and the Mughal Empire.
 It was used as an important military headquarters.